cgoettel/bible/questions.md

 - Numbers 6:3
 - Numbers 11:13,18 - Can I omit "because"?
 It sounds out of place idiomatically.
 - Deuteronomy 5:24 - Which part of the sentence is "today/this day" attached to?
 I think it makes more sense attached to the first part.
 Why, grammatically, would it be the second part without a conjugation?
+- Deuteronomy 5:29 - How are the various translations getting "Oh, that there were such a heart in them" from this?
+Specifically referring to "Oh!"
 - Ruth 2:22